radek-sprta/mariner/README.md

 pip install dist/*.whl
 ```

-### Snap

-You can also try the Mariner snap from snap store.
-It's not tested as well though, so please report any bugs you might encounter.
-Install the snap by running:

-`snap install mariner --edge`

-Or, for stable version:

-`snap install mariner`

 ## Usage

 Mariner supports both interactive and non-interactive modes.
 To see the list of commands, simply type: